 Marketing teams are facing increased pressure from consumers and C-level executives to keep pace with the demands to deliver personalized customer experiences and show definitive campaign ROI.
 With consumer demands changing so rapidly, and the strategies to keep pace with them constantly evolving, it can be challenging for marketing teams to keep up with where the industry stands, and what they should be prioritizing to achieve success.

 To help marketing teams keep track of key trends in the realm of customer experience, customer journey mapping, and how to consistently measure the impact of marketing efforts, we have compiled an in-depth list of marketing analytics statistics.
-These insights will help marketing teams benchmark their own efforts, and determine where they need to be investing more time and resources to ensure campaign success.
+These insights will help marketing teams benchmark their own efforts, and determine where they need to be investing more time and resources to ensure marketing campaign success.
 To create this list, we looked into studies around:

 - Data Quality